coderbyheart/adacon/content/code-of-conduct.md

 > Conduct.
 This Code of Conduct applies not only to our events but to all
 > digital spaces that are operated by us, such as GitHub.

-_Ada Con Norway_ is a yearly conference celebrating underrepresented folks in Tech in Norway.
+_AdaCon Norway_ is a yearly conference celebrating underrepresented folks in Tech in Norway.

 We value the participation of everyone who wants to celebrate with us and want all attendees to have an enjoyable and fulfilling experience.
-Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by _Ada Con Norway_ or not.
+Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the conference and at all conference events, whether officially sponsored by _AdaCon Norway_ or not.

-To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any _Ada Con Norway_ event are required to conform to the following Code of Conduct.
+To make clear what is expected, all delegates/attendees, speakers, exhibitors, organizers and volunteers at any _AdaCon Norway_ event are required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout the event.

 #### The Short Version

-_Ada Con Norway_ is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+_AdaCon Norway_ is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of conference participants in any form.